HeyMichelle/HeyMichelle/README.md

   - 🌱 I'm branching into Web3/Blockchain Development
   - 💬 Lover of all things JS: ReactJS && NodeJS; other favorites include a MERN stack, CSS, HTML, SQL, and Python
   - 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/michelle-hey-a690ba52) or email: solutions@heymichelle.tech
-  - 📖 My blog 'Techchelle' is in the works [here](https://techchelle.com)
-  - 📁 My portfolio 'heymichelle.tech' can be viewed here [here](https://heymichelle.tech)

 # 🔧 Technology and Tools